 Were initiation of infants into the visible covenant community merely typological, were it temporary like circumcision, like animal sacrifice, then we should expect to see the Old Covenant prophets essentially telling us that same thing, that it’s temporary in the way that they tell us that animal sacrifices are temporary, in the way that they tell us that circumcision, physical, medical circumcision, is temporary, but they don’t do that because it’s not temporary.
 It’s not typological.
 It’s part of the Abrahamic pattern.
 (112, 3:45)

 1. Being part of the “Abrahamic pattern” does not mean it is not typological.
 2. Where do the Old Covenant prophets tell us the national element is temporary?
-Clark said “God never intended to have a permanent earthly, national people.”
+Well Clark himself said “God never intended to have a permanent earthly, national people.”
 So where do the Old Covenant prophets tell us that?

 My baptist friends are convinced that the inclusion of children into the visible covenant community by a sacrament was typological and therefore not part of the New Covenant.
 We can test that theory, however, in Scripture.
 Ask yourself this question: The prophets told us that the sacrifices and circumcision were typological and temporary, but where do they tell us that the inclusion of children into the visible covenant community is also temporary and typological like circumcision, like the sacrifices.
 We can’t just assume that is the case.
 We have to actually show that is the case.
 What does Scripture actually say about children, particularly from the point of view of typologies looking forward?… Isaiah ‘I will bring your seed from the east and from the west.
 I will gather you.’… Is.
 44:3 he restates the promise.
 ‘For I will pour water on the thirsty land and streams on the dry ground.’
 What does he mean?
 Well, he explains in the next clause.
 ‘I will pour my Spirit upon’ whom? ‘your children.
 And my blessing upon your descendants.’
 This is the same sort of imagery that you see in the prophet Joel’s restatement.
 But you have to see how fundamentally Abrahamic that language is.
 (113, 3:55)